 A business blog is one of the best platforms to get more customers.
-Your blog helps you several ways.
+Your blog helps you in several ways.
 For starters, it helps to drive traffic to your site.
 Instead of paying for traffic you could have qualified prospects landing on your website simply because you have some amazing blog posts.

 Many entrepreneurs get excited about blogging.
 They are doing OK for a while, but most of them quit before they succeed.
 The key to successful blogging is to stick with it.
 Blog regularly.

-When people land on your blog you can start converting them from site visitor to lead to customers.
+When people land on your blog, you can start converting them from site visitor to lead to customers.

 The best way to make sure that you blog regularly is to have an editorial calendar.
 Plan ahead for at least the upcoming thirty days.